Best Dental Clinic In Bangalore Indiranagar | Best Dentist in Bangalore Indiranagar

 • Tobacco products.
 For those who chew, smoke, or dip tobacco, plaque can be difficult to remove and responds differently to toothbrushes.

-• Repeatedly clenching or grinding your teeth can be harmful, as it places a lot of on the teeth.
+• Repeatedly clenching or grinding your teeth can be harmful, as it places a lot of stress on the teeth.
 This can result in receding gums.

 • crooked smile or misaligned bite can cause gum recession and may eventually lead to tooth loss.